 USF Core Syllabus Policy Statements

-The following policy statements apply to all syllabi at all USF campuses.
+The following policy statements apply to all syllabi at USF and at all campuses.
 These policy statements are in effect even if not reproduced on the official course syllabus.

-Academic integrity is the foundation of the University of South Florida’s commitment to the academic honesty and personal integrity of its university community.
+Academic integrity is the foundation of the University of South Florida System’s commitment to the academic honesty and personal integrity of its university community.
 Academic integrity is grounded in certain fundamental values, which include honesty, respect, and fairness.
 Broadly defined, academic honesty is the completion of all academic endeavors and claims of scholarly knowledge as representative of one’s own efforts.
-The process for faculty reporting of academic misconduct, as well as the student’s options for appeal, are outlined in detail in USF Regulation 3.027.
+The final decision on an academic integrity violation and related academic sanction at any USF System institution shall affect and be applied to the academic status of the student throughout the USF System, unless otherwise determined by the independently accredited institution.
+The process for faculty reporting of academic misconduct, as well as the student’s options for appeal, are outlined in detail in USF System Regulation 3.027.

 Academic Grievance Procedure

-Students with disabilities are responsible for registering with Students Accessibilty Services (SAS) (SVC 1133) in order to receive academic accommodations.
-SAS encourages students to notify instructors of accommodation needs at least five (5) business days prior to needing the accommodation.
-A letter from SAS must accompany this request.
-Please visit the Student Accessibility Services website for more information.
+Students with disabilities are responsible for registering with Students with Disabilities Services (SDS) (SVC 1133) in order to receive academic accommodations.
+SDS encourages students to notify instructors of accommodation needs at least five (5) business days prior to needing the accommodation.
+A letter from SDS must accompany this request.

 Disruption to Academic Progress